rklaehn/rklaehn.github.io/_posts/2015-12-18-array-based-immutable-collections.md

 | 10000|     40040|   543696|     480056|
 |100000|    400040|  5862192|    4800056|

+For Int sets, the memory usage of HashSet or SortedSet is *more than ten times* more than an Array[Int] or an ArraySet[Int].

 ## ArrayMap

-For Int to Int maps, the memory usage of HashMap or SortedMap is *more than ten times* more than an Array[Int] or an ArraySet[Int].
+Memory usage of various Map[Int, Int] in bytes

 |n|ArrayMap|HashMap|SortedMap|
 |--:|--:|--:|--:|